ShazzAmin/Boole/README.md

 `npm run start`

-\* For verification to work, the browser must have its security protections disabled (for Chrome, use the `--disable-web-security` launch option).
+\* For verification to work, the browser must have its security protections disabled (for Chrome, use the `--disable-web-security` launch option (this requires you to explicitly specify a profile with the `--user-data-dir` launch option)).

 ### Build (Web App)